-We are currently expecting a litter around April 2016.
-For more frequent updates and pictures of previous litters, please check our Facebook page.
+Cinder gave birth to 7 beautiful girls on September 21, 2020.
+For more frequent updates and pictures of the litter, please check our Facebook page.
 For information on the waiting list, please see the FAQ

 Before emailing me, please see if your question is answered on the website.
 Visit the links to the left to explore